CRMawande/data_science_internship_oasis_infobyte/README.md

 Jupyter Notebook or any other Python IDE: For coding and experimentation.
 Additionally, you will need access to the Iris dataset, which is commonly available in the Scikit-learn library or can be downloaded from various online sources..

-# AICTE OIB-SIP Task 2: Employment Analysis
+# AICTE OIB-SIP Task 2: Unemployment Analysis with Python

 ### Task Description:
 The Unemployment Analysis project involves an in-depth exploration of historical labor market data and the prediction of future unemployment rates using advanced data science techniques.
 The primary objective is to uncover insights and formulate actionable recommendations based on the analysis.